-Becoming LeapFrog fans
+Becoming LeapFrog fans because of LeapReader!

 Needless to say, our child was learning so much that we became LeapFrog fans.
 Four months later, we decided to order two more LeapReader items to go with the pen.
 The first one was an interactive book called “The Human Body” since we loved how quickly he grasped the skeletal system.
-Sadly, when it arrived, it turned out to be a version for the LeapStart Go system, another similar concept introduced by LeapReader, and it wasn’t compatible with the LeapReader.
+Sadly, when it arrived, it turned out to be a version of the LeapStart Go system, another similar concept introduced by LeapReader, and it wasn’t compatible with the LeapReader.
 However, the second thing we ordered was an interactive map and that turned out to be way more amazing than we thought.

-The LeapReader interactive map
+The LeapFrog LeapReader interactive map

 The map taught my son so many different things.
 It taught him the location of every country before he could read.
 It taught him where the tallest waterfall is, where the pyramids are, and where the great wall of China is.
 It even taught him how different children greet each other in different languages all over the world.
 Even the fact that it is a puzzle taught him how to put together any of the maps sooner than I can!

 Honestly, though.
-We loved it so much we ordered three more things some seven months later.
+We loved it so much that we ordered three more things some seven months later.
 One of them helped me teach my son phonics, which made it so much easier for me to teach him how to read.
 Another also taught him all the names of dinosaurs and the last one helped him learn about wild animals and their habitats.

-Seriously, just get it!
+Seriously, just get the LeapReader!

 If you don’t already have it, get it!
 It says 4-8 years but it should be fun for your children however old they are and they learn so much!
 It should be available on Amazon and most other marketplaces and it’s under $40!
-I really can’t praise it enough and I think it has added a lot of knowledge in my little boy’s big head and helped him learn a lot.
+I really can’t praise it enough and I think it has added a lot of knowledge to my little boy’s big head and helped him learn a lot.